shuban-789/hyStrath-Docker/README.md

 # Description

 Dockerization of the [hyStrath](https://github.com/hystrath/hyStrath) simulation software using the OpenFOAM environment.
+Setup includes modular scripts split into 5 parts and a simple installation process

 ```
 docker pull shubanpcs/hystrath:release-v1